 UX content is the perfect union of technical writing, copy writing, creative writing, and content strategy.
 It takes all the best bits from each of those fields and mashes them up together.

-It forces us to look at content in terms of the user who’s engaging with it.
+In UX writing, we look at content from the lens of the user who’s engaging with it.
 And that’s a very good (and fun!) thing to do.

 If you do it right, the end result is content that’s friendly, concise, and helpful.
 It’s a conversation that your users (1) enjoy and (2) get something out of.